-Looking reasons to visit Antarctica?
-Still pristine and barely touched, Antarctica is more than barren ice covered landscapes.
+Looking for reasons to visit Antarctica?
+Still pristine and barely touched, Antarctica is more than barren ice-covered landscapes.
 Unspoiled by mass tourism and beaconing you to visit its icy shores, now is a better time than ever to visit the polar continent.

 Really, who doesn’t love penguins?
 They’re the cutest and aren’t usually scared to get right up close and personal with Antarctic explorers.

 With icebergs larger than several small countries that have broken off the continent there’s ample opportunity to see Antarctica’s center stage star: the ice.
 But get there quick!
-With changes in the climate the continent’s famed ice is melting faster now then ever.
+With changes in the climate, the continent’s famed ice is melting faster now than ever.

-Looking to get away form it all, literally?
+Looking to get away from it all, literally?
 There’s no better place to escape the crowds, hectic city life and depressing fake news than Antarctica.

 History buffs rejoice!
 Walk in the footsteps of Antarctica’s explorers… Borchgrevink, Scott, Shackleton, Amundsen… just to name a few.
 These guys all had ample reasons to visit Antarctica, do you?